 If anybody deserves credit besides Linda for the success of HLAW, it’s Andrew Gold.

 Right from the git-go, if the opening drum and bass intro on this one doesn’t get your foot tapping, something definitely ain’t right.
 Check to make sure your stereo is working up to par with a record you know well.
 If it is, your copy of HLAW belongs on the reject pile along with the other 90% of the copies ever pressed.

 Amazing acoustic guitars!
 Lots of tubey magic for a mid-’70s pop album.
 And just listen to the breathy quality of Linda’s voice.
 She’s swimming in echo, but it’s a good kind of echo.
 Being able to hear so much of it tells you that your pressing is one of the few with tremendous transparency and high resolution.

-That the Cisco pressing doesn’t do a very good job with the banjo should be clear for all to hear.
-If you want the sound of the real thing only the best Capitol pressings are going to give it to you.
+That the Cisco pressing doesn’t do a very good job reproducing the banjo should be clear for all to hear.
+If you want the sound of the real thing, only the best Capitol pressings are going to be able to give it to you.